Dean Corll: Possible additional victims

+Unrecovered remains

-Forty-two boys had vanished within the Houston area between 1970 and Corll's death in 1973.
+Forty-two boys had vanished from Houston Heights between 1970 and Corll's death in 1973.
 The police were heavily criticized for curtailing the search for further victims once the record set by Juan Corona for having the most victims had been surpassed.
 After finding the 26th and 27th bodies, tied together, at High Island Beach on August 13, the search for any further victims was terminated, despite Henley's insistence that two further bodies had been buried on the beach in 1972.
 A curious feature about this final discovery was the presence of two extra bones (an arm bone and a pelvis) in the grave, indicating at least one additional, undiscovered victim.
-Investigators later returned to the scene where these extra bones bodies were discovered in efforts to locate any additional human remains at the site of their discovery, although this search yielded no further remains.
+Investigators later returned to the scene where these extra bones were discovered in efforts to locate any additional human remains at the site of their discovery, although this search yielded no further remains.

 The two bodies that Henley had insisted were still buried on the beach may have been those of Scott and Lyles.
 In light of developments relating to the identifications of victims, the body of Scott still lies undiscovered at High Island, while Lyles's remains were only found by chance in 1983.
 Had the search for bodies continued, both victims would have likely been discovered.
 Following Hurricane Ike in 2008, the area of High Island Beach where Corll is known to have buried his victims remains submerged, leaving a strong possibility that Scott's body will never be found.
+Furthermore, Henley also insisted the bodies of two further victims remained buried within the boat shed.
+His claims were disputed, with one officer informing reporters on August 9: "If there's nineteen [victims] in here, we missed two, but we've been over every inch of this ground."

+In addition to the arm bones recovered from the boat shed identified via DNA analysis in 2014 as belonging to victim Donald Falcon, investigators also recovered a portion of a child's cranium determined to belong to a boy of either nine or ten years of age.
+A forensic analysis of this skull portion revealed the condition of this section of bone to be similar to other bones recovered at this location and likely not an incidental archeological recovery, thus indicating the bodies of two Corll victims—one still unidentified—remain buried at this location.